antonioiuliano2/EDER-VIANN/README.md

 4)  M3_GenerateImages.py --Mode R

-    Purpose: This script takes the output from the previous step and decorates the mwith track hit information that can be used to render the seed image.
-This script creates teraining and validation samples.
+    Purpose: This script takes the output from the previous step and decorates the track with its hit information that can be used to render the seed image.
+This script creates training and validation samples.
     FYI: The script will send warning, type Y.
     The program will send HTCondor jobs and exit.
     The jobs take about an hour.